slohr/nowherelab_web/site/index.md

 An 11ty starter kit designed to help get the lab website off the ground.

+It was adapted from [Supermaya](https://github.com/MadeByMike/supermaya) by Mike Riethmuller.

 The hope is that lab members can contribute to this site in a distributed way.